pubnub/chat-engine/guide/concepts/plugins/build.md

 // send a message
-someChat.send('message', {text: "This triggers the send method before it's published over the wire.});
+someChat.send('message', {text: "This triggers the send method before it's published over the wire."});

 // timerPlugin.middleware.send.message() is executed
 // payload.sentTime is added to the payload